Adlink-ROS/roscube-doc/roscube-x/gmsl_camera/frame_sync.rst

 - **Free Run mode** - The camera runs at default FPS.
 - **Fsync Auto Trigger mode** - The camera shutter is automatically triggered by FPGA.
-- **Fsync Manual Trigger mode** - The camera shutter is manually triggered by Fsync signal.
+- **Fsync Manual Trigger mode** - The camera shutter is manually triggered by Application.

 | For Free Run mode, the FPS is fixed at default frame rate.
 | For Fsync (Frame Synchronization) mode, the FPS can be different depends on the triggering rate.